-Sullivan will inspire students to be the best they can be, enrich lives through positive learning experiences, and cultivate an appreciation, respect, and love for self and others.
-Sullivan is committed to including all students through positive learning experiences and creating a responsive environment.
+Sullivan will inspire students to be the best they can be, enrich lives through positive learning experiences, and cultivate appreciation, respect, and love for self and others.

+Sullivan is committed to including all students through positive learning experiences and creating a responsive environment to support our learners academically, behaviorally, and social-emotionally.